gardenlinux/gardenlinux-nvidia-installer/docs/nvidia_driver_with_custom_kernel.md

 # NVIDIA Driver bring up on custom Kernel
 This Documentation gives information on how to bringup NVIDIA Driver with a custom Kernel.
 Garden Linux is used as OS to explain the configurations and setup

+There are parts in the documentation which is already implemented in the repo.
+Also configuratiuons for Garden Linux is already inplace.
+This is just a reference on how it is imeplemented / for debugging in case of issues

 ## Introduction to Garden Linux
 Garden Linux is a Debian GNU/Linux derivate that aims to provide small, auditable Linux images for most cloud providers (e.g. AWS, Azure, GCP etc.) and bare-metal machines.
 Garden Linux is the best Linux for Gardener nodes.
 Garden Linux provides great possibilities for customizing that is made by a highly customizable feature set to fit your needs.